-This section on Forthcoming books is always written with a certain determined wistfulness.
+We are aware, as probably you are too, that this section on forthcoming books is always written with a certain determined wistfulness.
 Making books as we do, almost entirely by hand, and often with substantial texts, is an occupation haunted by chance.
-While the books are certainly under way, and will be finished, we have learned that projected dates are endlessly flexible – not because we wish them to be, but because those metaphysical bureaucrats, the Fates, become increasingly jocular as we get older.
+While the books announced as under way are certainly in process, and will be finished, we have learned that projected dates are endlessly flexible—not because we wish them to be, but because those metaphysical bureaucrats, the Fates, become increasingly jocular as we get older.
 So we ask your patience, and invite your trust.
 The books will emerge.
 This, together with death and taxes, is sure.

-In addition to this, editorial work has started on an important book about the Curwen Press.
-In 2009 we acquired the entire Curwen collection of Monotype ornaments, together with well over a hundred standing borders used in their work for many clients, press proofs of the borders in use, and over a hundred packets of new ornaments still in the foundry wrappings.
-Bordering on the Sublime: Ornamental Typography at the Curwen Press will reprint these borders, most in two or more colours, accompanied by essays by David Jury and Crispin Elsted on the Curwen Press’s history, Their place in British and European printing and design between the wars, their work with ornaments, and the use of ornaments generally.
-We plan to have this book in the press this summer, and to publish it early in 2013.
+Many of you will recall that in 2009, through the generosity of many of our subscribers and patrons, we acquired the entire Curwen Press collection of Monotype ornaments, together with well over a hundred standing borders used in their work for various clients, press proofs of those borders in use, and over a hundred packets of new ornaments still in the foundry wrappings.
+Bordering on the Sublime: Ornamental Typography at the Curwen Press will reprint these borders, most in two or more colours, accompanied by essays by David Jury and Crispin Elsted on the Curwen Press’s history, its place in British and European printing and design between the wars, the press’s work with ornaments, and the use of ornaments generally in that period and later.